 - Can too much zinc harm my transplanted grafts?

 Yes.
-More than 40 mg/day is harmful to healing and mineral status.
+More than 40 mg/day is harmful to your health and potentially your transplanted grafts.

 - Is zinc better absorbed with food?

-It is best taken on an empty stomach, although it may be accompanied by a light meal if nausea occurs.
+It is best taken on an empty stomach, although we advise taking it with a light meal if you have nausea when taking Zinc on an empty stomach.

 - Should I combine zinc with vitamin C?